DheerajRawandhe/Java-Programs/README.md

 # Java-Programs
-I have learned and practiced many important concepts in Java, I covered fundamental and advanced Java
+I have learned and practiced many important concepts in Java, I covered fundamental and advanced Java.

 ## Introduction Java :-
 Java is a powerful, high-level, object-oriented programming language.
 It is widely used for building web applications, mobile applications(Android), desktop software, and enterprise solutions.
 Code written in Java can run on any platform that has a Java Virtual Machine.